-BAGNETIQUE MAGNETS WILL NOT HARM YOUR PHONE!
+BAGNETIQUE MAGNETS WILL NOT HARM YOUR PHONE OR CARDS!

 Magnetic phone holders have been around for many many years.
 They are based on a technology developed specifically for the purpose that uses multiple small neo-dymium magnets.
 These magnets together create a strong magnetic field that will hold your phone securely, but will not interfere with the electronics or data on your phone.